New Haven Fire Department

 The New Haven Fire Department (NHFD) provides fire protection and emergency medical services to the city of New Haven, Connecticut.
 The New Haven Fire Department currently serves a population of over 130,000 people living in 19 square miles of land and is one of the largest fire departments in the state.

 The NHFD provides advanced life support and basic life support emergency medical services to the city with three paramedic-staffed Emergency Units.
-EMS transport services are contracted by the city to American Medical Response which provides response to medical emergencies with Basic Life Support (EMT) and Advanced Life Support (EMT-Paramedic) ambulances.
+EMS transport services are contracted by the city to American Medical Response which provides response to medical emergencies with Basic Life Support (BLS)/Emergency Medical Technician (EMT) Staffed and Advanced Life Support (ALS)/Emergency Medical Technician-Paramedic (EMT-Paramedic) Staffed ambulances.

 As of 2016 the NHFD has received an ISO Class 1 rating, making New Haven the third department in Connecticut (the other two being Hartford, CT and Milford, CT) with an ISO Class 1 rating and 1 of 60+/- departments in the country.
 James T. Mullen was fire commissioner for 13 years.

 Operations

-Fire station locations and companies
+Fire station locations and companies/units

 The New Haven Fire Department currently operates out of 10 fire stations, strategically located throughout the city.
 The Department is organized into 2 battalions: East Battalion and West Battalion.
 The NHFD operates with 10 engine companies, 4 truck companies, 1 heavy rescue company, 1 mobile command unit, 1 haz-mat unit, 1 fireground rehabilitation unit, 3 paramedic emergency units, and a fireboat along with several special units.
 Each engine company and truck company is staffed by an officer and 3 firefighters/EMTs.
 Rescue 1 is staffed by an officer and 4 firefighters/EMTs.
 SOC 1 (Special Operations Command 1) is staffed by an officer and 1 firefighter/EMT.
 Each Emergency (EMS) unit is staffed by 1 firefighter/paramedic and 1 Firefighter/EMT.
 The haz-mat unit and rehab units are crossed staffed by the officer and firefighter/EMT from SOC 1.
 Each Battalion Chiefs unit is staffed by a battalion chief.
 The Deputy Chief serves as the city wide tour commander.
-Truck 1 is a Tower Ladder Company, Trucks 4 and 2 are Tiller Ladder Companies, and Truck 3 is a Rear Mount Ladder Company.
+Truck 1 operates a Tower Ladder Truck.
+Truck 4 and Truck 2 operate Tillers.
+Truck 3 operates a Regular Aerial Ladder Truck.